-Unfortunately a handful of pop stars of that era were, in reality, nonces.
+Unfortunately, a handful of pop stars of that era were actual nonces.

 (There were exceptions: David Essex, Mark Bolan, and Bowie… swoon.)